NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Rime Jar.md

 * * *

 **Effect** The jar draws off the cold and warms your body.
-If you have the [[Conditions/Fatigued|Fatigued]] condition caused by exposure to environmental cold, it removes the condition.
+If you have the [[Fatigued|Fatigued]] condition caused by exposure to environmental cold, it removes the condition.
 For 8 hours after applying the rime, you treat extreme cold as severe cold.

 *Source: Pathfinder #189: Dreamers of the Nameless Spires* *OGL*